 Teachers are well prepared and deliver well-structured, objectives-based lessons and employ, where apposite, a team teaching approach and use of resources.
 Teachers are punctual, empathetic, and give cooperatively of their time.
 Pupils are well supported in their learning.
-As noted by our inspector Edel Corcoran, the subject knowledge of teachers is also to be commended as is the planning, this is particularly evident with respect to writing and genres and the planning of teachers links well to DEIS plans and Whole School Plans.
+The subject knowledge of teachers is also to be commended as is the planning, this is particularly evident with respect to writing and genres and the planning of teachers links well to DEIS plans and Whole School Plans.